("Limerick Leaders" account of the Marathon

 STALEMATE

-In the meantime, the other crews were sizing up the situation and Duhig's crew elected to try the centre
+other.
+In the meantime, the other crews were sizing up the situation and Duhig's crew elected to try the

-of the Falls, an impossible task - they very soon swamped.
-It was very plain at this stage that all the competitors were very
+centre of the Falls, an impossible task - they very soon swamped.
+It was very plain at this stage that all the competitors

-tired after rowing 3 miles and many thought that the Falls would remain unconquered.
-By now the excitement on the shore was
+were very tired after rowing 3 miles and many thought that the Falls would remain unconquered.
+By now the excitement on the

 The Corbally crew, Sheehan, Lysaght and Kinsella